 The Nujaifi vs. Maliki struggle for control took Hadbaa's focus away from strengthening security and providing services for Maslawis.
-Instead of cooperating against insurgent and extremist groups, the ISF and local authorities were embroiled in an intense political rivalry that gave space for local insurgents to reestablish influence.
+Instead of cooperating against insurgent and extremist groups, the ISF and local authorities were embroiled in an intense political rivalry that gave space for local insurgents to re- establish influence.
 Members of these armed groups were collecting illegal taxes from all types of businesses in the city of Mosul.
-Grocery stores, private clinics, and contractors implementing development projects all had to pay taxes to insurgents in return for protection.29 It is estimated that such armed groups were extorting 5 million USD per month during this period.
-Many established contractors left Mosul, leaving the pool of local expertise severely depleted.
-Services suffered as a result, and Nujaifi lost much of the goodwill that brought him to power in the first place.30
+Grocery stores, private clinics, and contractors implementing development projects all had to pay taxes to insurgents in return for protection.28 It is estimated that such armed groups were extorting 5 million USD per month during this period.
+Many established contractors left Mosul, leaving the pool of local expertise.